astra-toolbox/astra-toolbox/README.txt

 Windows, binary:
 -----------------

-Add the mex and tools subdirectories to your matlab path and the Python module to your Python path.
+Add the mex and tools subdirectories to your MATLAB path, or copy the Python astra module to your Python site-packages directory.
+We require the Microsoft Visual Studio 2015 redistributable package.
+If this is not already installed on your system, it is included as vc_redist.x64.exe in the ASTRA zip file.